Anita Lasker-Wallfisch: Family

-Lasker was born into a German Jewish family in Breslau, then Germany (present-day Wrocław, Poland), one of three sisters (Marianne and Renate).
-Her father Alfons, brother of noted chessmaster Edward Lasker, was a lawyer; her mother a violinist.
-They suffered discrimination during the 1930s as the Nazis rose to power in Germany, but as her father had fought at the front in World War I, gaining an Iron Cross, the family felt some degree of immunity from Nazi persecution.
+Lasker was born into a German Jewish family in Breslau, Germany (present-day Wrocław, Poland).
+She has two sisters, Marianne and Renate.
+Her father Alfons was a lawyer and her mother a violinist.
+Her uncle was noted chessmaster Edward Lasker.
+Lasker's father fought in the German war front in World War I, gaining an Iron Cross.
+His participation in German military gave the family a false sense of immunity from Nazi persecution, and they suffered discrimination in the 1930s as the Nazis rose to power.

 World War II

-Marianne, the eldest sister, fled to England in 1939, the only family member to escape the Holocaust on the European mainland.
+Her eldest sister, Marianne, was able to escape the Holocaust by being sent away on the Kindertransport to England in 1939.
 In April 1942, Lasker's parents were taken away and are believed to have died near Lublin in Poland.
 Anita and Renate were not deported as they were working in a paper factory.
 There they met French prisoners of war and started forging papers to enable French forced labourers to cross back into France.

 "I could never accept that I should be killed for what I happened to be born as, and decided to give the Germans a better reason for killing me."

-In September 1942 they tried to escape to France, but were arrested for forgery by the Gestapo at Breslau station.
+In September 1942 they tried to escape to France, but were arrested for forgery by the Gestapo at Breslau station; Anita was jailed for about 18 months before being sent to Auschwitz.
 Only their suitcase, which they had already put on the train, escaped.
 The Gestapo were anxious about its loss, and carefully noted its size and colour.

 "I had been in prison for about a year.
 Then one day I was called down.
 A suitcase has arrived: could I identify it?
 It was my suitcase.
 They stole everything, they killed everybody, but that suitcase really mattered to them.
 They had found the suitcase and everything was fine, though I never saw it again because it then went into the vaults of the prison and later I saw a guard wearing one of my dresses."